Skip to main content

 Congratulations on your wedding day.

-I keep thinking about how natural you feel together.
-Not perfect in some polished, storybook way, but real: the kind of couple who can laugh at the wrong moment, listen when it matters, and make ordinary days feel easier.
+I keep thinking about how natural you are together.
+Not perfect in a storybook way, but real: the kind of couple who can laugh at the wrong moment, listen when it matters, and make regular days feel easier.

 That is what makes today so special to watch.

-I hope your marriage gives you more of what already makes your relationship strong: patience when life is busy, humour when plans go sideways, and the comfort of knowing you are facing the future as a team.
+I hope your marriage brings you more of what already makes your relationship strong: patience when life is busy, humor when plans go sideways, and the comfort of knowing you are facing the future together.

 Thank you for letting us share this day with you.
-We are so happy for you both, and we cannot wait to see the life you build together.
+We’re truly happy for you both, and we can’t wait to see the life you build together.

 With love,